 Welcome to my website!
-I’m a PhD candidate in comparative politics at the University of Wisconsin-Madison.
-My research interests include political violence, contentious politics, political behavior, social movements, urban development, and public security.
-My dissertation, “Monopolies of Violence: Gang Governance in Rio de Janeiro” examines the nature of political authority and the variation in governing strategies of drug trafficking gangs in Rio de Janeiro’s favelas.
+I received my PhD in comparative politics from the University of Wisconsin–Madison and am currently a Postdoctoral Fellow at Brown University’s Watson Institute for International and Public Affairs.
+My research and teaching interests lie at the intersection of several social scientific disciplines, revolving around the subjects of political violence, organized crime, and non-state governance.
+My current book project, “The Politics of Violence: Criminal Governance in Rio de Janeiro” examines the nature of political authority and the variation in governing strategies of drug trafficking gangs in Rio de Janeiro’s favelas.

 Born and raised in Cedar Rapids, Iowa, I also attended Coe College in my hometown.
 I then received a Master’s in Science from University College Dublin in Nationalism and Ethno-Communal Conflict and spent a year in Israel as a Rotary Ambassadorial Scholar.